How it works?

 Score & Certify

-We generate a composite score from 0 to 100 based on your carbon footprint, PageSpeed performance, accessibility, SEO, and best practices.
-Websites that score above our thresholds receive a star-rated EpicStamp certificate (1 to 3 stars) proving their commitment to sustainability.
+We generate a composite score from 0 to 100.
+Websites that score above our thresholds receive a star-rated EpicStamp certificate (1 to 3 stars).

 4